-This is the first month of the year and it has 31 days.
+This is the first month of the year.
 January is named after Janus, the Roman god of doors, because January is the door into the new year.
 Janus was also the god of beginnings.
-January is usually the coldest month of the year and we sometimes have snow.
+In January, we look back at the old year and we look forward to the new year.

 About the blog